ellihe/StudyInformationSystemGUI/README.md

-Full documentation of the project can be view in folder Documentation
+Full documentation of the program can be viewed in folder Documentation